GSA-TTS/FAC-transition-site/src/data/reliability/validations/schema-validations.md

 ## Data has a shape?

 All data has a shape.
 Simple data has simple shapes.
-For example:

 * We could say that counting numbers are just digits. `3`, `5`, and `8` are all counting numbers.
 * We might say that currency has a currency indicator, some number of digits, a decimal point, and two digits after the decimal point.
 For example, `$3.14` and <code>&pound;1.37</code> would then both be examples of numbers that represent currency.